dmbarbour/wikilon/docs/ABCRT.md

 Accelerators on texts are limited without an index, requiring a linear scan of the binary.
 However, this could be mitigated by encouraging programmers to model large texts using a finger-tree or other rope model.

-### More Numerics

-ABC supports integers.
-But other numbers could be supported via arithmetic accelerators or sets of dedicated ops.

-* I want good support for vectors, matrices, and related math operations.
- * Vector arithmetic with SIMD support, etc.
-* Good support for floating point would be nice.
- * John Gustafson's open interval arithmetic 'unum' is also nice.

-## Evaluation and Time or Effort Quotas

-One of the bigger challenges will be supporting evaluation limits, i.e. effort quotas.

 ## Static vs. Dynamic Typing?

-I'd like to eventually have access to an "assume type safety" option on the interpreter for very fast evaluation, skipping dynamic runtime type checks.
-But I'll need to wait until I'm either confident in the type safety checks, or able to use a separate virtual machine for the evaluation.
+I'd like to eventually have access to an "assume type safety" option on the interpreter for very fast evaluation, skipping dynamic runtime type checks, or at least splitting the effort from the primary computation.
+I'll need to wait until I'm either confident in the type safety checks, or able to use a separate virtual machine for the evaluation.

-# Other ideas

-## Accelerated Association Lists? (low priority)

-It might be useful to heavily optimize an associative structure, e.g. the equivalent of a JSON Object.
-Motivations include:

-* fast indexed lookup without disassembly of the structure
-* optimized representations for small vs. large structures
-* implicit batching of updates, log structured merge trees
-* type covers a lot of use cases: records, databases, etc.
-* provides a built-in, optimized model for AO dictionaries

-An accelerated associative structure should have a canonical form, a representation deterministic from *content*.
-This excludes balanced binary search trees because their precise balancing structure depends on insertion order.
-However, I could use a *trie* or a *sorted association list*.

-Between these, the sorted association list is the superior option for acceleration.
-It is the simpler model.
-It allows many accelerated lookups and updates, ad-hoc representation (structs, tries, log structured merge trees, etc.).
-Further, it fits naturally with other list accelerators, e.g. as a basis for iteration.
-Besides that, the trie doesn't really *need* any acceleration.

-More generally, extending from *association list* to proper sorted *relational table* might be useful.

-I'll need to return to this concept later.
-I think supporting this idiom in both the representation and type system could greatly simplify modeling of more conventional programming models (OOP, stack frames, etc.).
-But I also need to be sure it is simple to implement and won't interfere with, for example, structure sharing and stowage.
-And of course I'll need to develop a proper set of annotations, assertions, and accelerators to make it worthwhile.

-As a nice generalization of association lists, maybe we could try to optimize representation of 'tables' where we know each element has the same basic row structure.
-A list of rows might be represented by a row of lists.

-## Evaluation with Dictionaries?

-It could be useful to associate a dictionary with our evaluations, where we know how to read the dictionary.
-This would require a 'standard' representation for dictionaries in stowage... which is doable, especially if we accelerate association lists.